UPPMAX/programming_formalisms/docs/project_start/startup.md

     ```console
     $ git status

-    On branch master
+    On branch main

     No commits yet

     Untracked files:
       (use "git add <file>..." to include in what will be committed)
-            activity.puml
-            class.puml
+            Figures/
+            code/
     nothing added to commit but untracked files present (use "git add" to track)

     ```

-The two files are untracked in the repository (directory).
-You want to **add the files** (focus the camera) to the list of files tracked by Git.
-Git does not track any files automatically and you need make a conscious decision to add a file.
-Let's do what Git hints at and add the files:
+- The two files are untracked in the repository (directory).
+- You want to **add the files** (focus the camera) to the list of files tracked by Git.
+- Git does not track any files automatically and you need make a conscious decision to add a file.
+- Let's do what Git hints at and add the files:

 !!! example "Type-along or demo"